machetie/SOBRiven/README.md

 - Provides a user-friendly dialog-based menu for selecting applications to install.
 - Allows customization of installation parameters through a configuration file.
 - Supports Riven-specific environment variables for advanced configuration.
+- Checks for existing containers and provides options for managing them.

 ## Prerequisites